MV Dunedin Star: Loss

 In Walvis Bay, Nerine refuelled and loaded new supplies, and on 7 December headed north again.
-It reached Dunedin Star two days later and launched its lifeboat, which unsuccessfully tried to fire a line ashore by rocket.
-Instead Nerine's radio operator, Denis Scully, swam ashore with a rope tied about his waist.
+She reached Dunedin Star two days later and launched her lifeboat, which unsuccessfully tried to fire a line ashore by rocket.
+Instead Nerine's radio operator, Denis Scully, swam ashore with a rope tied around his waist.
 That day 14 crew, two women and two children were taken off the beach and transferred to Nerine.
 On 10 December eight more of the survivors from the beach were transferred to the minesweeper.

 Captain Smith's convoy then reached the beach and rescued those survivors who had not been transferred by lifeboat to Nerine.
 Smith's 11 trucks got back to Windhoek on 23 December, where the survivors stayed before continuing overland by train.
 They reached Cape Town on 28 December.

 On 17 January 1943, Captain Naude left Windhoek leading an overland convoy to recover the Ventura.
 After on-site repairs and a four-day digging effort, he finally got the plane airborne on 29 January.
-However, after only 43 minutes' flying time the aircraft developed engine trouble and ditched in the sea about 200 yards offshore near Rocky Point.
+However, after only 43 minutes' flying time the aircraft developed engine trouble and crashed into the sea about 200 yards offshore near Rocky Point.
 Naude and his two fellow aircrew members survived the crash and managed to swim ashore.
 Their returning land convoy rescued them on 1 February.

 All of Dunedin Star's passengers, crew and DEMS gunners survived, thanks to the courage and resource of many rescuers by sea, air, and land.
 But it was at a high cost: one Ventura aircraft, the tug Sir Charles Elliot and two of the tug's crew were killed.

 The Court of Enquiry found Captain Lee culpable for the loss of his ship.
 Blue Star Line dismissed him and he turned to be a publican in England.
 In 1943 or 1944, Blue Star re-engaged him as the master of one of the merchant ships for one of the Allied landings in Europe.
 After this contract, Blue Star did not offer him another ship.
 He later emigrated to India, where he died shortly after his arrival.

-Six of Dunedin Star's crew including an assistant engineer went on to serve on Melbourne Star, and were killed when it sank in the North Atlantic on 2 April 1943.
-Dunedin Star's chief electrician went on to serve on the landing ship Empire Javelin, and was killed when it sank in the English Channel on 28 December 1944.
+Six of Dunedin Star's crew including an assistant engineer went on to serve on Melbourne Star, and were killed when she sank in the North Atlantic on 2 April 1943.
+Dunedin Star's chief electrician went on to serve on the landing ship Empire Javelin, and was killed when she sank in the English Channel on 28 December 1944.

 Some of Dunedin Star's cargo was salvaged in 1951.
 Some remains are visible to this day on the beach, among them a section of decking from the bow or of the stern.